2022 Valenzuela local elections: Mayoral and vice mayoral election

 Incumbent mayor Rexlon "Rex" Gatchalian was elected to a third term as mayor in the 2019 elections.
 Due to term limits, he is ineligible to run for re-election; his party, the Nationalist People's Coalition nominated his brother, two-term representative Wes Gatchalian in his place.
 His main opponent was Engineer Bombit Bernardo, the standard bearer of Lingkod ng Mamamayan ng Valenzuela City (LINKOD).

 Incumbent vice mayor Lorena "Lorie" Natividad-Borja was elected to a second term as vice mayor in the 2019 elections after having served as a councilor representing the second district from 2001 to 2007 and from 2010 to 2016.
 Her main opponent was Karuhatan Barangay Captain Ricardo "Boy" De Gula.

 Congressional election

-The incumbent first district representative was Weslie T. Gatchalian, younger brother to both senator Sherwin T. Gatchalian and incumbent mayor Rexlon T. Gatchalian.
+The incumbent first district representative was Weslie T. Gatchalian, younger brother to both senator Sherwin Gatchalian and incumbent mayor Rex Gatchalian.
 Weslie was on his second term as representative.

 For the second district, incumbent representative Eric Martinez was also on his second term.
 He faced against former Valenzuela lone district and former Representative Magtanggol "Magi" Gunigundo in the election.